 Volunteer at an event, shelter or in your community and make the world of difference.
 Home How you can help Volunteer at RSPCA NSW Volunteer at RSPCA NSW Volunteers are integral to the work RSPCA NSW does.
 Their commitment, dedication and passion helps abandoned, neglected, sick and surrendered animals all across NSW.
 We can’t thank our volunteers enough for the incredible work they do.
 If you’re interested in learning more about volunteering for RSPCA NSW, please select your preferred location or role from the list below.
 Please note that some positions will involve direct interaction with animals, while others will involve providing support without direct contact.
 However you decide to help, you’ll make a lifesaving difference to animals in need.
-Enter your postcode to find opportunities Volunteer FAQsWhat are the benefits of becoming a volunteer for RSPCA NSW?
-By becoming a volunteer for RSPCA NSW, you’ll be making a lifesaving difference to abandoned, neglected, sick and surrendered animals in NSW.
+Want to volunteer at your local Million Paws Walk event this May?
+Apply now here!
+Enter your postcode to find opportunities Volunteer FAQsHow do I apply to volunteer for RSPCA NSW?
+RSPCA NSW has recently updated its recruitment process for all open volunteer roles.
+All volunteers will need to: Fill out an online application Complete an induction online or face-to-face Sign and return their volunteer acceptance form Attend their hands-on training What are the benefits of becoming a volunteer for RSPCA NSW?
+By becoming a volunteer for RSPCA NSW, you’ll be making a life-saving difference to abandoned, neglected, sick and surrendered animals in NSW.
 We have a variety of volunteer roles across the state, meaning you could gain valuable skills in areas such as animal handling, animal welfare, veterinary assistance, administration, accounting, maintenance, transportation and gardening.
 How old do I have to be to volunteer for RSPCA NSW?
 The minimum age to volunteer is 16.
 However, some roles have specific requirements and tasks where the volunteer would need to be over 18 or 21.
 If this is the case, the age will be noted in the role descriptions online.
 For volunteers below this age, please don’t be discouraged.
-We have a variety of school holiday programs (hyperlink) and enrichment programs (coming soon) within the shelter where you can support our animals and learn about RSPCA NSW.
-Does RSPCA NSW offer student/work placements or Duke of Edinburgh?
-RSPCA NSW does not have any opportunities for work placement or Duke of Edinburgh as our programs are currently closed and under review for the next 6 to 12 months.
-As an organisation, we need to make sure we can meet the requirements set upon us by multiple institutions.
-This review will ensure we meet all standards.
-As we are a Registered Training Organisation, we do have an exception to take on work experience students who are completing their Certificate II in Animal Studies through RSPCA NSW.
+We have a variety of school holiday programs and Volunteer from Home programs where you can support our animals and learn about RSPCA NSW.
+Does RSPCA NSW offer student or work placements or Duke of Edinburgh?
+As we are a Registered Training Organisation (RTO), we currently hold spaces for work experience students who are completing their Certificate II in Animal Studies through RSPCA NSW.
+Generally, this leaves only a small number of placement positions across the state.
+We unfortunately do not have the resources to cater for all work placement, work experience or community engagement opportunities.
+Some of our shelters are able to take on students external to RSPCA RTO but this would need to be discussed with each specific facility.
+For further consideration, please state that you are after a work placement in your application and we will be able to let you know if there are any available opportunities.
 Do I need to get a tetanus shot to volunteer for RSPCA NSW?
-We highly recommend that all volunteers have an up to date tetanus shot before their volunteer shift.
+It is not a requirement, but we highly recommend that all volunteers have an up-to-date tetanus shot before their volunteer shift within a shelter.
 It is up to the volunteer to continually keep this up to date.
 What checks do I need to complete to qualify?
-Some roles require a National Police Check and/or additional Working with Children Checks to be completed prior to your commencement.
+It is important to note that as a volunteer for RSPCA NSW, you may be requested to undertake additional screening and relevant checks such as a Working with Children Check or a National Police Check as part of the application process.
 If this is the case, it will be noted in the role descriptions online.